 The painted pine blanket chest below (figs. 1 & 2) doesn’t qualify as a fine antique, nor has it huge monetary worth, but it has nonetheless, obvious age to it and was of immense value to the historical society that owns it.

 Fig. 1.
 Pine blanket chest with original painted surfaces.

 Fig. 2.
 Lovely old dry pine interior surfaces.

 The professionals entrusted with the restoration of the blanket chest have no affiliation with any antiques association – or any form of accreditation for that matter.
 They also restore lawn mowers.

 The chest was mechanically sanded to remove the paint before being stained bright red (inside and out) and finished with shellac (fig. 3).

 Fig. 4.
 Swirls created by an orbital sander.

-Along with the inappropriate and unsympathetic handles, a decision was made to remove the iron hinges and replace them with wire loop hinges.
-However, instead of making up a set of wire loops from a nice bit of rusty old wire, four shiny new zinc-plated split pins were fitted through hastily bored holes.
+Along with the inappropriate and unsympathetic handles, a decision was made to remove the handmade iron hinges and replace them with wire loop hinges.
+However, instead of making up a set of wire loops from a nice bit of rusty old fence wire, four shiny new zinc-plated split pins were fitted through hastily bored holes.
 It’s bad enough that split pins were employed in the first instance, but their ends weren’t knocked back into the pine and the holes through which they were inserted were left raw (fig. 5).

 Fig. 5.
-Botched wire loop hinges.
+Botched wire loop hinge.